south-lacrosse/wp-help/images.md

 A lightbox is a modal image gallery, where you usually have a set of thumbnails and selecting one will pop up a larger image.
 You can then navigate through these larger images, or exit and select another thumbnail.

+WordPress has a built-in version, which you can set on an Image or Gallery using the link icon, and setting that to `Enlarge on click`.
+Note that you may need to delete an existing link in order to see that option.

+However, as of WordPress 6.8.1 there is no navigational functionality in their lightbox, so you can't click to go to the next image in a gallery, you have to close one image, and then open another.

-Our SEMLA plugin allows you to create these using the standard WordPress gallery block.
+To work around this, our SEMLA plugin allows you to create a lightbox for a gallery with navigation.
 What you need to do is:

 1. Create a gallery block, and add your images.
 1. If the block added captions then you probably want to delete them.